-The Japan Society for the Promotion of Science (JSPS), in association with the Australian Academy of Science and the Australian Research Council, offers Postdoctoral Fellowships annually for Australian researchers to work in institutes affiliated with JSPS.
+The Japan Society for the Promotion of Science (JSPS) in association with the Australian Academy of Science offers Postdoctoral Fellowships annually for Australian researchers to work in institutes affiliated with JSPS.

 The JSPS Postdoctoral Fellowship Program for Foreign Researchers provides opportunities for Australian postdoctoral researchers to conduct, under the guidance of their Japanese hosts, cooperative research with leading research groups in universities and other Japanese institutions.
 The program aims to help such researchers advance their own research while contributing to the advancement of research in Japan and the counterpart countries.

 So as to allow the smooth process of research in Japan, sufficient consultation should be made between the candidate and his/her prospective host researcher in advance of the conditions at the host laboratory, including his/her status under the Fellowship, and mutual agreement regarding these conditions should be established.

 As a rule, the fellowship awardees (fellows) shall stay in Japan continuously during the tenure of their fellowships and concentrate on their research at the host institution.
 Fellows may, however, suspend their fellowships for the purpose of childbearing or infant nursing.
 Fellows may not engage in other work, either paid or unpaid, during their tenure.

 Fields of research